Meeting Action Items That Actually Get Done: Auto-Extraction with Assignees and Due Dates

 Zapier Integration

-Through Zapier, action items can flow to:
+Through Zapier, action items can flow to tools like:

-- Email as a recap to all meeting participants
+- Email for recaps to meeting participants

-- Calendar events as deadline reminders
+- Calendar apps for deadline reminders

 API Access